Clinical Neuropsychology Postdoctoral

 Due to the variety of professional goals of the different postdoctoral residents, the mix of clinical, research, and teaching activities may be somewhat different across individuals.
 However, all post-doctoral residents are expected to engage in all areas of activity.
 The Resident will participate in a major rotation with each of the core faculty members.
 Interactions with other faculty members may be possible during that time; however, the majority of the experience during each rotation will be with one individual.
 The amount of time spent with each core faculty and the specific experiences under the supervision of each faculty is determined on the basis of a plan of study developed by Resident and the faculty.

-The Clinical Neuropsychology Postdoctoral Residency Program at West Virginia University is a clinically focused program of 2 years duration.
+The Clinical Neuropsychology Postdoctoral Residency Program at West Virginia University is a clinically focused program of two years duration.
 The strengths of the program include:

 - Training focused